ratchetapps/urlstashgui/README.md

 ## Stuff you need
 - StashApps
-- **Scenes with filenames that match the URL title in history ** This app is only helpful if you have files that are named based on the page's title.
-Commonly seen with many yt-dlp or downloader apps.
+- Scenes with filenames that match the URL title in history.
+  - This app is only helpful if you have files that are named based on the page's title.
+  - Commonly seen with many yt-dlp or downloader apps.
 - Browser history
   - e.g. Mozilla `%APPDATA%\Mozilla\Firefox\Profiles\<your profile>\places.sqlite`
   - or Chrome `%LOCALAPPDATA%\Google\Chrome\User Data\Default\History`